Big Data

 Gendered labour in the Australian arts

-University of Melbourne researchers highlight the obscured history of Australian women artists and opportunities for change on International Women's Day.
+Researchers are using cultural data to highlight the obscured history of Australian women artists, revealing gender disparities and opportunities for positive change

 Translating data into soft power

-Understanding the power of raw data for cultural institutions to create compelling stories has become easier with a new University of Melbourne data mapping app
+Understanding the power of raw data for cultural institutions to create compelling stories has become easier with a new data mapping app

 The sound of your internet history

-Humans now connect through the tech frenzy of social media.
-Science Gallery’s SWARM explores the legacy we leave behind, say University of Melbourne experts.
+Humans are increasingly connected through a technological frenzy of social media.
+Exhibitions at Science Gallery’s SWARM explore the legacy we leave behind online

 How big data is unlocking insights into psychology

-The personal data we are now all generating is allowing researchers to take psychology out of the lab and into the field, says University of Melbourne expert
+The personal data we are now all generating is making it easier for researchers to take psychology out of the lab and into the field

 The hidden stories in Australia’s cultural data

-Cultural databases are a treasure store of information that are telling the missing stories in Australia’s cultural history say University of Melbourne experts
+Digitised cultural databases are a treasure house of information that are telling us the missing stories in Australia’s cultural history

 Mapping climate policy

-Climate policy across Australia is fragmented, but researchers at University of Melbourne are aiming to use big data to collect and make better sense of plans
+Climate policy across Australia is fragmented, but researchers are aiming to use big data to make better sense of it

 Explaining AI’s role in precision medicine